NMondello/GitLab/answers.md

 git checkout top_ten
 git merge test
 ```
+We are in the top_ten branch.
+After the merge, the file "quiz" is altered in the top_ten branch to "answers" as it is in the test branch.

 7. What do you think would happen if you ran the following commands?
 What branches would change, and how?